smalldatalab/mobility-dpu/README.md

 # mobility-dpu

-**Mobility DPU** aggregates the raw activity and location sensor data from collected by phones (iOS or Android) and generate more meaningful activity episodes and daily mobility summary.
+**Mobility DPU** aggregates the raw activity and location sensor data collected by phones (iOS or Android) and generates more meaningful *activity episodes* and *daily mobility summary* data.

 # Workflow
-    * Query activity and location data streams from MongoDB
+    * Query activity and location data streams from MongoDB.
-    * Break activity data streams into segments
+    * Break activity data stream into segments, each of which is a sequence of continuous activity samples.
-    * Apply a Hidden Markov Chain model to smooth activity sequence
+    * Apply a Hidden Markov Chain model to smooth activity sequence.
+        * The states are the true but unknown user activities the observations are the raw sensor data.
-    * Divide segments into activity episodes, each of which is a sequence of consecutive samples with the same inferred activity
+    * Merge a sequence of consecutive samples with the same inferred activity into activity episodes.
-    * Merge activity episodes with location data based on time
+    * Merge activity episodes with location data based on time.
-    * Calculate daily summaries
+    * Calculate daily summaries.

 ## Usage

 * The DPU generates and saves new data points every 10 minutes

 ```bash
     $ java -jar mobility-dpu-0.1.0-standalone.jar
 ```